Skip to product information

 Work summary

-This white-glazed sake cup was made by Okada Masaru, who has a kiln in Uji-tanzan, Kyoto.
-The side of the neat, nearly cylindrical vessel has vertical ridges (carved lines) at equal intervals, giving rhythmic shadows to the tranquil white porcelain surface.
-The form combines elegance and simplicity, and is an ambitious work that sublimates the aesthetic sense of "space" cultivated in tea pottery into a sake vessel.
+This white-glazed sake cup was created by Okada Masaru, who has a kiln in Uji Sumiyama, Kyoto.
+The sides of the nearly cylindrical, neat vessel feature evenly spaced vertical ridges (scraped lines), lending rhythmic shadows to the tranquil white porcelain surface.
+The form, which combines elegance with simplicity, is an ambitious work that sublimates the aesthetic sense of "ma" (space) cultivated in tea pottery into sake cups.

-White glaze composition : Made mainly from feldspar and silica with a small amount of titanium oxide added, creating a slightly warm off-white color.
+White glaze composition : Made primarily from feldspar and silica with a small amount of titanium oxide added, it creates a slightly warm off-white color.

-Creating carved ridges : A thin layer of glaze is applied to the carved lines, allowing the raw color of the base material to show through slightly, creating a subtle gradation on the white porcelain surface.
+Creating ridge carvings : A thin layer of glaze is applied to the carved lines, allowing the natural color of the base material to show through slightly, creating a subtle gradation on the white porcelain surface.

-Firing : Towards the end of the process, the furnace is saturated with oxygen to highlight the purity of the white glaze and create a clear contrast with the earthenware.
+Firing : By saturating the furnace with oxygen towards the end of the process, the purity of the white glaze is accentuated, creating a clear contrast with the earthenware.

 Historical and cultural background

-White-glazed and white-porcelain sake vessels have their origins in the blue-and-white porcelain of Jingdezhen, China, and white porcelain cups of the Joseon Dynasty, and were accepted in the Edo period as tools symbolizing tranquility at tea ceremonies.
-The technique of adding ridges and carvings to the sides is a decorative technique also seen in Joseon Kohiki and Hagi ware, and is a Japanese arrangement that brings out the rustic earthiness while also creating expressions of light and shadow.
-Okada Masaru has fused this traditional technique with modern minimalism, attempting new expressions that carve rhythm into the white space.
+White-glazed, white porcelain sake vessels have their origins in the Jingdezhen blue-and-white porcelain of China and the white porcelain cups of the Joseon Dynasty, and were accepted in the Edo period as tools symbolizing tranquility at tea ceremonies.
+The technique of adding ridges and carved lines to the sides is a decorative technique also seen in Joseon Kohiki and Hagi ware, and is a Japanese arrangement that brings out the rustic earthiness while also creating expressions of light and shadow.
+Okada Masaru has combined this traditional technique with modern minimalism to create new expressions that carve rhythm into the white space.

-The tense straight ridges suggest the "gradual passage of time," while the white glaze's blank spaces symbolize the "infinite space."
-When sake is poured, the lines are reflected on the surface of the liquid, and as you drink, the shadow wavers and disappears - each and every moment allows you to experience the "once in a lifetime" experience.
+The tense, straight ridges suggest the passage of time, while the white glaze's white space symbolizes infinite space.
+When sake is poured, the lines are reflected on the surface of the liquid, and as the drink progresses, the shadow wavers and disappears - each moment allows you to experience the feeling of a once-in-a-lifetime encounter.

 How to use and points to note